Margaret Meyer MBACP, MA, Dip THP, PG Dip Gestalt Counselling, Schema Therapy

 - Qualifications in creative writing for therapeutic purposes

-My work in schools, the voluntary sector, the prison service and private practice has provided me with a broad experience of successfully counselling men, women and children, through both long and short-term therapy.
+My work in schools, the voluntary sector, the prison service and private practice equips me with broad experience of successful counselling, through both long and short-term therapy.

 Like everyone I have experienced my own personal life challenges including the stress of management in both industry and self-employment, and the distress caused by relationship challenges.
 I am 100% committed to offering others the opportunity to explore their issues and be supported as you do so.